jxprovost/WikipediaRevisionsReporter/ProjectReport.md

 To my knowledge, the main issue that is causing me to be unable to consider this challenge truly completed has something to do with the interface I constructed.
-I do know for a fact that I am very close to the true solution of challenge 2.
+I do know for a fact that I am very close to the solution of challenge 2.
 Even if it is not 100% completed, I still set up the code to run the alternative format I constructed.